|Support||Help Desk, Chat, Phone & Knowledge Base|

-You to select your data center among the two they operate in the US, Europe, or Asia.
+You can select your data center among the two that operate in the US, Europe, or Asia.
 If you are ex-US or are trying to serve an audience exclusively there – A2 Hosting’s data center options are a compelling advantage.

-The last major advantage of A2 Hosting that I want to call out is its focus on hosting features and customizations.
-They are not only a full-spectrum hosting company with products tailored for nearly every need, they also have a focus on the exact features that you get with your plans.
+Another A2 Hosting advantage is its range of hosting features and customizations.
+In addition to being a full-spectrum hosting company with products tailored for nearly every need, they deliver the exact features you get with your plans.

-A2 Hosting provides a free SSL certificate for each domain in addition to unlimited storage and unlimited websites on mid-tier hosting plans.
+A2 Hosting provides a free SSL certificate for each domain, unlimited storage, and unlimited websites on mid-tier hosting plans.

 Now – I think some of their “features” are misleading marketing-speak.
-But, like their speed claims, they do come through with providing the hosting that your project will need.
+But, like their speed claims, they provide the hosting your project will need.

 Cons of A2 Hosting

 Like any web host, A2 Hosting has disadvantages.
-There are plenty of A2 Hosting complaints online.
-But remember, that like the pros, these are all in the context of your goals & priorities.
-With that said, here are the cons that I found while using A2’s hosting service.
+Here are the drawbacks I found while using A2’s hosting service.